tjvandal/tjvandal.github.io/index.md

 # Bio

-Thomas is a research scientist at the NASA Ames Research Center and Bay Area Environmental Research Institute within the NASA Earth Exchange [(NEX)](https://www.nasa.gov/nex).
-In August 2018 Thomas earned a Ph.D. in Interdisciplinary Engineering from Northeastern University working in the [Sustainability and Data Sciences Lab](https://web.northeastern.edu/sds/) advised by Auroop Ganguly and Jennifer Dy.
+Thomas is a research scientist at the NASA Ames Research Center and [Bay Area Environmental Research Institute](https://baeri.org/) within the NASA Earth Exchange [(NEX)](https://www.nasa.gov/nex)  in Moffett Field, CA. In August 2018 Thomas earned a Ph.D. in Interdisciplinary Engineering from Northeastern University working in the [Sustainability and Data Sciences Lab](https://web.northeastern.edu/sds/) advised by Auroop Ganguly and Jennifer Dy.
 His [research](https://www.youtube.com/watch?v=DBYKfMTS23Q) has won [runner-up best paper and runner-up best student paper awards at SIGKDD 2017](https://www.kdd.org/awards/view/2017-sigkdd-best-paper-award-winners) and outstanding graduate researcher at Northeastern University in 2018.
 He is an elected student member of the committee on [Artificial Intelligence Applications to Environmental Science for the American Meterological Society (AMS)](https://www.ametsoc.org/index.cfm/stac/committees/committee-on-artificial-intelligence-applications-to-environmental-science/membership/).
 Prior to graduate school he worked at multiple startups in the Boston area, including the MIT Media Lab spin-out Affectiva.
 He completed his bachelors in mathematics at the University of Maryland College Park in 2012.

 # Recent Work